dwhieb/dissertation/README.md

 This section covers the steps necessary to convert and otherwise prepare the data used in this study for annotation and analysis.

-When scripting with JavaScript, I find it significantly easier to work with data in <abbr title='JavaScript Object Notation'>JSON</abbr> (JavaScript Object Notation) format rather than raw text files.
+When scripting with JavaScript, I find it significantly easier to work with data in [<abbr title='JavaScript Object Notation'>JSON</abbr>][JSON] (JavaScript Object Notation) format rather than raw text files.
 JSON is a simple text format that is highly human-readable, and can be natively parsed by every major programming language.
 As such it has become the standard data interchange format for the modern web.
 More information about JSON format can be found [here][JSON].
 More details about the use of JSON format for linguistic data can be found [here][Daffodil].
+This section shows how to convert the data for this study to JSON for further annotation.

 ### English

-This section covers the steps for converting the OANC data to JSON format.
+This section covers the steps for converting the English OANC data to JSON format.

 #### Tokenizing the OANC

 For the OANC, converting the data to JSON involves first tokenizing the corpus.
 The OANC project provides an [ANC Tool][ANC-Tool] for this purpose, which offers various ways of converting and tagging OANC data.
 More information about the ANC Tool may be found [here][ANC-Tool].
 Steps for tokenizing the OANC using the ANC Tool are as follows:

 1. Download the ANC Tool from the [ANC Tool download page][ANC-Tool] and unzip the folder.
-If you have already cloned this repository, you may skip this step; the ANC Tool is located in the `scripts/ANC` folder.
+If you have already cloned this repository, you may skip this step; the ANC Tool is located in the `data/English/scripts/ANC` folder.

 1. If you do not have Java installed on your computer, download it from [here][Java] and then install it on your computer.

 1. Run the ANC Tool following the instructions on the [ANC Tool page][ANC-Tool].
 It is recommended that you run the tool from the command line following the format `java -Xmx500M -jar ANCTool-x.y.z-jar.jar`.
 See the [ANC Tool page][ANC-Tool] for complete details.
-If you have npm installed on your computer, you can simply run the ANC Tool from the command line with `npm run anc`.
+If you have npm installed on your computer, you can simply run the ANC Tool from the command line with `npm run anc` from the root of this repository.

 1. The first time you run the ANC Tool, it will ask you to specify the location of the folder where the files `annotations.xml` and `OANC-corpus-header.xml` are located.
-Select this folder and click _Accept_.
+Find this folder where you downloaded them and click _Accept_.

 1. A screen with various settings will appear.
 Select the following: